-It is only when the mouth becomes overgrown with pathogens that the plaque biofilm can be considered “bad”, or detrimental in terms of overall health.
-The good aerobic bacteria are replaced by anaerobic bacteria, which release a variety of biologically active products that can penetrate the lining of the gums and set off an inflammatory cascade as seen in the figure below (Lin 2018, pg.
+It is only when the mouth becomes overgrown with pathogens that the biofilm can be considered “bad” and detrimental to overall health.
+It turns out out that the anaerobic bacteria in plaque can release a variety of proteins into your body.
+These molecules can penetrate the lining of the gums, causing problems in places beyond the mouth (Lin 2018, pg.
 99)

-Due to the rich vascularization of the tissues that compose the oral cavity, it is easy for pathogens, toxins, and other harmful complexes to disseminate to other regions of the body through the bloodstream.
+Because there is a lot of blood-flow in the gums, it is easy for pathogens, toxins, and other harmful complexes to disseminate to other regions of the body through the bloodstream.
 It’s like giving criminals a “Get Out of Jail Free” pass in Monopoly and then letting them take the railroads all over town.

-That’s why it’s not only about what goes into your mouth, or how your mouth looks and smells, but what is going on inside your mouth as an ecosystem.
-A balanced oral microbiome is affected by a variety of factors, including types of food you eat, stress, aging, genetics/race/ethnicity, gender, even the type of toothpaste you use.
-Each of these factors contribute to the uniqueness of an individual’s microbiota composition, and practicing consistent oral hygiene and making better lifestyle decisions supports this healthy oral microbiome.
+That’s why it’s not only about how your mouth looks and smells, but also about what is going on inside your mouth.
+A balanced oral microbiome is affected by a variety of factors.
+These include types of food you eat, stress, age, genetics/race/ethnicity, gender, and even the type of toothpaste you use.
+Each of these factors contribute to the uniqueness of an individual’s microbiota composition, and making better lifestyle decisions can support a healthy oral microbiome.
 A few interesting ways to maintain balance within the oral microbiome can be found here.

-The main takeaway for all of this information is that a basic cognizant awareness of putting the right foods in your body and simply brushing and flossing twice a day will not only benefit your mouth, but it will benefit the rest of your body as well.
-However, if you’re still not sold on the idea that the mouth plays a larger role in the body’s overall health than previously thought, read the next post to find out how the oral microbiome is involved in the explanation and prevention of common systemic diseases such as arthritis, cardiovascular disease, cancer, and even some autoimmune diseases!
+The main takeaway of all this information is that putting the right foods in your body and practicing good oral hygiene will not only benefit your mouth, but will also help the rest of you body.
+However, if you’re still not sold on the idea that the mouth plays a large role in the body’s overall health, read the next post to find out how the oral microbiome is involved in the development of diseases like arthritis, cancer, cardiovascular disease, and autoimmune diseases!

 - Kort, Remco, et al. “Shaping the Oral Microbiota through Intimate Kissing.”
 Microbiome, vol. 2, no. 1, 2014, p.
 41., doi:10.1186/2049-2618-2-41.